puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 9. From the CLI of your Puppet agent, run `puppet agent -t`.
 10. From the CLI of your Puppet agent, run `cat /etc/resolv.conf`.
 The result should reflect the nameserver you added to your main manifest in step 7.

 > That's it!
 You've written a module that contains a class that will, once applied, ensure your agent nodes resolve to your internal nameserver.
-You'll need to wait a short time for the Puppet server to refresh before the classes are available to add to your agent nodes.
->

 > Note the following about your new class:
 >
 > * The class `resolver` ensures the creation of the file `/etc/resolv.conf`.